Course Descriptions and Requirements

 In addition, a digital electronics and computer hardware course is cross-listed with the computer science department.

 Intermediate Laboratory, Advanced Laboratory, Modern Physics, and Computational Physics are taught every year.
-In 2012-2013 academic year, we anticipate offering Analytical Mechanics, Electromagnetic Theory, and Quantum Mechanics every third semester.
-The remaining courses are offered every other year.
+In 2014-2015 academic year, we anticipate offering the remaining courses every other year.

 With careful, personalized academic advising, these courses can be configured to provide the student with strong pre-engineering coursework, a rigorous preparation for graduate study in physics or a related scientific discipline, teaching physics, or pre-professional training for a diverse range of careers in such fields as medicine, finance, journalism, or law.
 Our alumni are constantly coming up with new ways of using their physics education.